harshi2520/Hospital-Management-Dashboard/README.md

 ## 🚀 Project Overview

 In today's fast-paced healthcare environment, efficient emergency room management is crucial.
 This project demonstrates a data-driven approach to improving hospital decision-making by building an interactive and scalable Power BI dashboard.
-It tracks 7,500+ patient records across 19 months, enabling leadership to monitor wait times, patient satisfaction, referral trends, and peak loads — all in real time.
+It tracks 7,500+ patient records across 19 months, enabling leadership to monitor wait times, patient satisfaction, referral trends, and peak loads all in real time.

 ✅ Designed for stakeholders, operational managers, and hospital administrators.

 ✅ Built using real-world healthcare KPIs, advanced DAX, and responsive UX design.

 ---
-## 📌 Business Problem

-Hospitals often struggle to maintain efficient ER operations due to:

-- High patient volume
+## 🎯 Objectives

+- Monitor emergency room performance with key KPIs
-- Long wait times
+- Identify bottlenecks in patient wait times and admission processes
-- Limited visibility into hourly and daily patterns
-- Manual reporting
+- Analyze demographic and departmental trends
-- Inconsistent data on patient satisfaction
+- Optimize staffing based on peak hours and patient inflow
+- Enable data-driven healthcare decisions

 This dashboard addresses these challenges with a centralized, interactive reporting solution that helps improve service delivery, resource planning, and patient experience.

 ---